Background results for robust minmax control of linear dynamical systems

 The purpose of this note is to summarize the arguments required to derive the results appearing in robust minmax control of linear dynamical systems using a quadratic stage cost.
-The main results required in robust minmax control are \cref{cor:conminmax} and \cref{prop:conminmaxlin}.
+The main result required in robust minmax control is \cref{prop:conminmaxalt}.
 Moreover, the solution to the trust-region problem given in \cref{prop:conquad} and \cref{lem:dLquad} may be of more general interest.

+This revised (second) version provides the following corrections and extensions of the previous (first) version. \begin{enumerate} \item The optimal $u$ and $w$ formulas in the original Corollary 13, Proposition 14, Corollary 19, and Proposition 20 have been corrected in this revision.

+\item Corollary 13 and Proposition 14 are combined in the revised Proposition 14.a. \item Corollary 19 and Proposition 20 are combined in the revised Proposition 20.a.